DimitriGilbert/LiteChat/README.md

 - **Git Integration**: Clone, commit, push, pull directly in the browser
 - **Code Block Enhancements**: Filepath syntax, individual downloads, ZIP exports
 - **Tool System**: AI can read/write files, execute Git commands, and more
+- **MCP Integration**: Connect to HTTP-based Model Context Protocol servers for external tools and capabilities
 - **Structured Output**: you can ask the AI to return a structured output, like a JSON, a table, a list, etc. (untested ^^')

 ### 📁 **Project Organization**